The First Amendment

 All open spaces outside of buildings are available for assembly and speech.
 In years past, the U had designated the Union Plaza as the “free speech zone,” but it has grown to include all outdoor areas on campus.

 The principles of academic freedom protect freedom of inquiry and research, freedom of teaching, and freedom of expression and publication.
 These freedoms enable the University to advance knowledge and transmit it effectively to its students and the public.
-The University also seeks to foster in its students a mature independence of mind, and this purpose cannot be achieved unless students and faculty are free within the classroom to express the widest range of viewpoints in accord with the standards of scholarly inquiry and professional ethics.
+The University also seeks to foster in its students mature independence of mind.
+This purpose cannot be achieved unless students and faculty are free within the classroom to express the widest range of viewpoints in accord with the standards of scholarly inquiry and professional ethics.

 Yes.
 You’ll find it under section III.
 General Policies, subsection N, which reads, “Members of the University community and their organizations shall have the right to invite speakers to address audiences on campus (at the expense of the organization and members), subject only to reasonable and nondiscriminatory regulations governing the use of University facilities.
 The rights of speakers to freedom of expression under the Constitution of the United States and the Constitution of the State of Utah shall be protected.
 The rights of speakers to speak, and audiences to hear free from undue disruption and interference shall also be protected.
 Members of the University community and their organizations who invite speakers to address audiences on or off the campus, except University organizations designated by the University or any college or department as an official organization of the University, may not use the name of the University to imply official University sponsorship of the speaker in advertising or publicizing the event, except to identify the location of the event.”